Client Communication and the Design Process

-You will need an architect when addressing issues related to town/city Zoning By-Laws, Historic, and Conservation commission issues that the project may have and that require certification.
+You will need an architect when addressing issues related to town/city Zoning By-Laws, Health Department restrictions, Historic and Conservation commission issues that the project may have and that require certification.
 KEHM architecture will identify any issues that may arise as part of their pre-design review of the project.
-If any issues arise, Jeff will communicate the issue(s) and next-step requirements to the client and prepare or assist in the preparation of applications; create the appropriate application drawings; certify the drawings when applicable; and present the application at public hearing.
+If any issues arise, Jeff will communicate the issue(s) and next-step requirements to the client and prepare or assist in the preparation of applications; create the appropriate application drawings; certify the drawings when required; and present the application at public hearing.

 KEHM architecture will create coordinated, detailed construction documents with certification.
 This facilitates the construction process and is necessary when applying for a Building Permit and bank financing.

 An architect is helpful when you wish to have a knowledgable client advocat.
 Someone on your side providing representation on your behalf with contractors and governmental officials.
 When working with an architect, your architect works for your best interest.

 As a trusty guide, KEHM architecture will accompany you along this journey of creating.